federicosanna/arduino-primo-tutorials/WeatherMonitor/README.md

 When Primo Core sends a signal (a simple byte) to Primo, it searches on internet the current temperature on a given city (which in this example is Cagliari, Italy) requesting it to the New York Time server.
-At the end of the reserch the temperature in Celsius is sent back to Primo Core, from which the temperature from the server and the ambiental temperature from the sensor, can be read via NFC with a smartphone or another NFC reader.
+At the end of the reserch the temperature in Celsius is sent back to Primo Core, from which the temperature from the server and the environment temperature from the sensor, can be read via NFC with a smartphone or another NFC reader.
 Demonstrate the use of BLE, NFC, WiFi, and how to make a Primo and a Primo Core communicate between each other, making use of the features present on both (BLE and NFC), the ones present on the Primo only (Wifi), and the ones present only on the Primo Core (temperature sensor).